Glücksburg Castle: Foundation and museum

 In 1922, the family brought the castle into a foundation to preserve Glücksburg and allow the public to participate in the cultural monument.
 As part of this, most of the castle was converted into a museum, with concerts and other cultural events having been held in the building and its orangery.
 One of the venues for the Schleswig-Holstein Musik Festival is at Glücksburg Castle.

 In the non-profit foundation statutes, the task of the foundation is formulated as follows:

 The purpose of the foundation is to promote art and culture as well as monument protection.
 The purpose of the foundation is realized in particular through the endeavor to preserve Glücksburg Castle and the inventory belonging to the foundation's assets in accordance with their high cultural and historical status, to use them and make them accessible to the public. ...

 The board of directors of the foundation is provided by the ducal family itself.
 The current managing director is Christoph zu Schleswig-Holstein, who has held this office since 1980.
 In addition to the family, the board of trustees also includes representatives of the state of Schleswig-Holstein and the district administrator of the Schleswig-Flensburg district.
 The family still has the domiciliary rights.
 The foundation is responsible for the care and protection of the castle, which - like many water castles - has to struggle with constant moisture.
 As a last major measure - after a legal dispute with the state regarding the assumption of costs - the facades of Glücksburg were extensively renovated from 2005.
 Half of the financial resources of around 440,000 euros were provided by the EU and the other half by the State Office for the Preservation of Monuments, the German Foundation for Monument Protection, the Friends of Schloss Glücksburg e.
 V. and various smaller foundations.

 Construction history

 Construction contract

 On December 21, 1582, a contract was signed with Nikolaus Karies for the construction of the castle.
 Johann III assigned Karies with the demolition of the monastery and lead the work on the new building.
 The Duke provided him with 6,000 Luebian marks for the construction work - which at that time was the equivalent of around 1200 cattle.

-Glücksburg Castle was built in the immediate vicinity of the former monastery.
-Some materials from the monastery were reused as building material for the new castle.
-The former monastery grounds were flooded and dammed up into a large castle pond.